funkyfranky/FunkMan/README.md

 	--_G['package'] = nil
 end
 ```
+**Note** that you have to repeat this step after each DCS update (or repair) as DCS will restore the sanitized version of the file.

 ### Text Messages
 Sending simple text messages from the DCS scripting environment is pretty easy.